eurocontrol-asu/open_alaqs/documents/user_guide.md

 ## Activity Profiles
 [(Back to top)](#table-of-contents)

 Activity Profiles are used to describe the relative hourly/daily/monthly operational mode for each airport emission source.
-The **Activity Profile Editor** in the Open-ALAQS toolbar can be used to review, edit, and create custom profiles.
+The **Activity Profiles Editor** in the Open-ALAQS toolbar can be used to review, edit, and create custom profiles.

 ![activity-profiles.PNG](./../open_alaqs/assets/activity-profiles.PNG)